pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/resources.md

 #### provider

 The `provider` option sets a provider for the resource.
-For more information, see [Providers]){{< relref "#providers" >}}.
+For more information, see [Providers]({{< relref "#providers" >}}).
 The default is to inherit this value from the parent resource, and to use the ambient provider specified by Pulumi configuration for resources without a parent.

 {{< chooser language "javascript,typescript,python,go,csharp" >}}